alexmaryin/initials_inflator/README.md

-# initials_inflator #freepascal #lazarus #delphi
+# initials_inflator #freepascal #lazarus
-Linrary provides a functions to inflate russian initials to the any cases with gender reccgnize using different rest api
+Library provides functions to inflate russian initials to any case with gender recognize using different rest api

 Interface of library: